newjersey/navigator.business.nj.gov/content/src/fundings/salem-county-energy.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Salem County Energy Sales Tax Exemption program provides an energy sales tax exemption for the retail sales of electricity and natural gas and their transport to manufacturing businesses in Salem County.
----
+summaryDescriptionMd: >-
   The Salem County Energy Sales Tax Exemption program provides an energy sales tax exemption for the retail sales of electricity and natural gas and their transport to manufacturing businesses in Salem County.
 ---

-### Eligibility
+## Eligibility

 - Manufacturing businesses in Salem County with at least 50 employees
 - At least 50% of employees must be involved in the manufacturing process